Last updated: May 2026 · Missouri IFTA rates current for 2Q 2026

 Should I fill up in Missouri before entering Illinois?

-Yes — this is one of the biggest single fueling savings in the country.
-Missouri's 19.0¢ vs. Illinois's 59.6¢ is a 40.6¢/gal difference.
-On a 150-gallon fill at a St. Louis-area truck stop before heading east on I-70 or I-64, you save approximately $61 in IFTA liability per fill.
+Yes — Missouri's 29.5¢ vs. Illinois's 73.8¢ is a 44.3¢/gal difference.
+On a 150-gallon fill at a St. Louis-area truck stop before heading east on I-70 or I-64, you save approximately $66 in IFTA liability per fill.

 How do I register for IFTA in Missouri?